Information for Competitors

 750m – Point to point – going with the current!
 We will get you into the river at the ferry point opposite Sandy Lane car park.
 You will be counted in – please wait your turn!!
 Do not get into the river elsewhere – you must pass the marshals who are counting you in (safety!!).

-The swim will be divided into two waves the first one starting at 8.30am – second at 8.45am.
+The swim will be divided into three waves the first one (Quadrathlon and AquaBike) starting at 8.20am – second and third (Tri waves) at 8.30/8.40 am.
 Your hat colour will denote which wave you are in.
-Registration will also tell you whether you are Wave 1 or Wave 2.
-Enter the water through the funnel to enable the marshals to count you in.
+Wave 1 – Quad (Purple hats)/AquaBike (Light Pink hats), Wave 2 – Triathlon Under 49s (Green hats) Wave 3 – Triathlon 50s and Over (Dark Pink hats).
+Enter the water through the funnel to enable the marshals to count you in (see above).
 There will be very big buoys (orange ones!) in the water.
 You must keep the buoys on your right hand side – i.e., swim to the left of the buoys.
 This is to ensure segregation from other river traffic.

 If you are nervous or don’t feel too confident in the swim – don’t worry!!
 Stay to the side or near the back.
 There will be plenty of room – the river is nice and wide!

 If you get into difficulty lie on your back with your hand in the air to signal to the canoes that you require aid.
 When one comes to you please listen to their instructions – do not grab onto them with both hands…we don’t want them in the water too!